kshema25-hub/SCT_WD_2/README.md

 # SCT_WD_2
 📖 Project Overview

-The website highlights a tech company that provides:

-Web Development

-Mobile App Development

-Cloud Solutions

-AI & Automation Services

-This project focuses on user experience, responsive design, and UI interactivity, ensuring the website looks professional across all devices.
+The Stopwatch Web App is designed to accurately measure elapsed time in hours, minutes, seconds, and milliseconds.
+It provides an intuitive interface and smooth functionality, making it useful for activities like workouts, study sessions, or productivity tracking.

+This project emphasizes logic building, event handling, and real-time UI updates using JavaScript.

 ✨ Features

-✔️ Fully responsive design (Mobile, Tablet, Desktop) ✔️ Sticky navigation bar with smooth scrolling
-✔️ Scroll progress indicator at the top
+✔️ Start the stopwatch
-✔️ Typing text animation on the homepage
+✔️ Pause/Stop the stopwatch
-✔️ Section reveal animations on scroll
-✔️ Interactive service cards with hover effects
-✔️ Team member profile cards
-✔️ Company statistics/achievement section
+✔️ Reset time to zero
+✔️ Record lap times
+✔️ Real-time time display updates
+✔️ Responsive design for all devices
+✔️ Clean and modern user interface
-✔️ Back-to-top floating button
+✔️ Smooth button interactions
-✔️ Modern UI with gradients, shadows, and transitions

 🛠️ Technologies Used
 Technology	Description
-HTML5	Used for creating the structure and content of the website CSS3	Used for styling, layout (Flexbox & Grid), animations, and responsiveness JavaScript	Used for interactivity, scroll effects, typing animation, and dynamic UI behavior 📂 Folder Structure
-Task-1-Responsive-Website/
+HTML5	Structure of the stopwatch interface
+CSS3	Styling, layout, and responsive design
+JavaScript	Time calculations, DOM manipulation, and functionality 📂 Folder Structure
+Task-2-Stopwatch-App/
 │
-├── index.html        # Main webpage structure
+├── index.html      # Structure of the stopwatch UI
-├── style.css         # Styling, layout, animations
+├── style.css       # Styling and layout design
-├── script.js         # JavaScript for interactivity
+├── script.js       # Stopwatch logic and functionality
-└── assets/           # Images and icons used in the project
+└── assets/         # Icons or additional design resources (if any)

+⚙️ How It Works

+JavaScript uses setInterval() to update time every few milliseconds

+Time is calculated and displayed in HH : MM : SS : MS format

+Event listeners handle Start, Pause, Reset, and Lap button actions

+Lap times are dynamically added to the lap list

 🎯 Learning Outcomes

-Through this project, I gained hands-on experience in:
+Through this project, I learned how to:

-Building multi-section responsive layouts

-Creating smooth animations using CSS and JavaScript

-Implementing scroll-based effects and transitions

-Designing interactive UI components

-Structuring a professional business-style website
+Work with time-based JavaScript functions (setInterval, clearInterval)

+Implement event listeners for user interactions

+Update the UI dynamically using DOM manipulation

+Build real-time interactive web applications

+Structure clean and maintainable frontend code

 🖥️ How to Run This Project

-Download or clone this repository
+Download or clone the repository

 git clone https://github.com/your-username/your-repo-name.git

 Open the project folder

-Double-click on index.html
-or open it using Live Server in VS Code
+Open index.html in your browser or run using Live Server in VS Code

-That’s it!
-The website will run in your browser 🎉

-📸 Use Case

-This project demonstrates the ability to create modern, responsive, and interactive business websites using only frontend technologies.
-It reflects real-world UI/UX design practices used in professional company websites.
+The stopwatch will be ready to use ⏳

 🚀 Future Improvements

-Add a contact form with backend integration

-Improve accessibility (ARIA labels & keyboard navigation)

-Add dark mode toggle
+Add dark mode

-Optimize performance and images
+Add sound effects for button clicks

+Store lap history using Local Storage

+Add countdown timer feature

+🤝 Acknowledgment

+This project was developed as part of Task 2 under the guidance of SkillCraft Technology to improve hands-on skills in JavaScript and frontend development.

+🔗 Connect With Me

+If you found this project interesting, feel free to connect with me and explore my other work!